cummins-orgs/email-scheduling-assistant/README.md

 This is going to be an open-sourced email scheduling assistant.

-Essentially, it'll be a wrapper around GPT, your calendar, and an email inbox.
+Essentially, it'll interface between GPT, your calendar, and an email inbox.

 Then you cc the assistant and ask it to find a time for you and someone else to meet, in a thread.